-Please view download, or print the updated version of the Computer Basics lesson plan by clicking on this PDF form: Senior Connects Computer Basics.
+Please view download, or print the updated version of this lesson plan by clicking on this PDF form: Community Connects Computer Basics.

 You can view the first lesson that we wrote in 2003 as this webpage that we’ve saved so that some of us first Net Literacy student volunteer can remember back in the early days when there were floppy drives and upgrading to 16 Meg of RAM made your PC run smoking fast! 🙂

-We use a conversational and non-technical way to introduce the introductory skills that you will need to develop in order to become comfortable with accessing and using computer programs.
+This class introduces you to some basic knowledge and introductory skills that you will need to develop in order to become comfortable with accessing and using computer programs.
 We will concentrate on the skills that will apply to many commonly used programs.
-Topics to be covered include: Hardware Basics, Windows Basics, and working with text.
+Topics to be covered include:

 Computers come in different shapes and sizes.
 However, there are several parts on a computer that are universal to all computers.